1911 Revolution: South: Provisional Government in Nanking

 On 28 November 1911, Wuchang and Hanyang had fallen back to the Qing army.
-So for safety, the revolutionaries convened their first conference at the British Concession in Hankou on 30 November.
+For their safety, the revolutionaries convened their first conference at the British Concession in Hankou on 30 November.
 By 2 December, the revolutionary forces were able to capture Nanking in the uprising; and the revolutionaries decided to make it the site of the new provisional government.
 At the time, Beijing was still the Qing capital.